salesforce/einstein-platform/cookbook/llm-open-connector-groq/cookbook-groq.md

 3. Test the endpoints using a tool like cURL or Postman to ensure they're working correctly.

-To test the `completions` endpoint, run this `curl` command.
+To test the `completions` endpoint, run this cURL command.
 We're using Meta's Llama 3 8B model for this example, but you can use any of Groq's [supported models](https://console.groq.com/docs/models).

 ```bash
 curl -X POST http://127.0.0.1:5000/completions \